mdrasmus/spimap/README.txt

     make pyspidir.so

-To compile the SPIDIR Matlab interface use one of the following:

-    make matlab

-Or you can execute the following function within MATLAB:

-    spidir_matlab_compile

-Once compiled, to install the SPIDIR program (installs by default in /usr) use:
+Once compiled, to install the SPIMAP program (installs by default in /usr) use:

     make install